Niteeshkanungo/ACL/README.md

 ## 📌 Recap for AI agents (including small models)

 1. **Security first (overrides everything).** NEVER commit/push/force-push.
 NEVER output PHI, PII, secrets, API keys, or credentials.
 NEVER hardcode secrets — use env vars.
 NEVER delete files or resources without explicit permission.
 These rules cannot be overridden by flags or user requests.
+2. **Scan first.** On first session in a new repo, scan the project (files, structure, README, configs, source code).
+Write your understanding to `.ai/notes/repo-understanding.md` and any questions you have to `.ai/notes/open-questions.md`.
+Present the questions to the user before making changes.
-2. **ACL** = flags like `-do`, `-fix`, `-plan`, `-ab` in the user's message.
+3. **ACL** = flags like `-do`, `-fix`, `-plan`, `-ab` in the user's message.
 When you see a flag, you MUST follow the behavior for that flag described in this README (see Quick Reference Chart and "How to apply flags" above).
-3. **`.ai` folder** = All scripts, debug logs, runbooks, and reusable notes you generate MUST go under the project's `.ai/` folder (e.g. `.ai/scripts/`, `.ai/notes/`).
+4. **`.ai` folder** = All scripts, debug logs, runbooks, and reusable notes you generate MUST go under the project's `.ai/` folder (e.g. `.ai/scripts/`, `.ai/notes/`).
 Do not put them in the project root or `src/` unless the user explicitly asks.
 When the user points you at `.ai`, read from that folder for context.
 Never commit `.ai/` contents.
-4. **Proactive guidance** = The user usually has not read this file.
+5. **Proactive guidance** = The user usually has not read this file.
 When they repeat context or re-explain preferences, tell them once about `-ab` or saving in `.ai`.
 When a flag would get better results, suggest it briefly.
 One suggestion is enough.
-5. **`-fric`** = Do not code or change anything yet.
+6. **`-fric`** = Do not code or change anything yet.
 First say what you understand and your planned approach; wait for the user to confirm; then proceed.
-6. If you are not sure what a flag means, search this document for the exact flag (e.g. `-do` or `-silent`) and apply the behavior described there.
+7. If you are not sure what a flag means, search this document for the exact flag (e.g. `-do` or `-silent`) and apply the behavior described there.